eclipse-embed-cdt/eclipse-plugins/README-MAINTAINER.md

 Copy/paste content from the previous release.

-To get the changes, scan the Git log and add new entries, grouped by days.
+To get the list oc changes, scan the Git log and add new entries, grouped by days.

 ```console
 $ git log --pretty='%cd * %h - %s' --date=short